 Recent Sales: Pop Culture and Ancient History

-As of this month (July 2019), Sotheby’s and Christie’s have made remarkable sales in different areas.
+As of 2019, Sotheby’s and Christie’s made remarkable sales in different areas.

 Sotheby’s sold a collection of the rarest sneakers made by Nike, Adidas, and Air Jordans.
 Canadian Entrepreneur Miles Nadal bought nearly the entire lot for $850,000.
 The only shoe pair left behind was the 1972 Nike Waffle Racing Flat Moon Shoe, which is expected to sell for $160,000.